-Safety Eye-wear Participating Providers Non-participating Providers Trifocal 100% of TPA approved amount Not covered Special lenses 100% of TPA approved amount Not covered Progressive lenses (standard) 100% of TPA approved amount Not covered Eyeglass frames Up to \$65 allowance (member responsible for any cost exceeding the allowance).
+Safety Eye-wear Participating Providers Non-participating Providers Bifocal (includes blended) 100% of TPA approved amount Not covered Trifocal 100% of TPA approved amount Not covered Special lenses 100% of TPA approved amount Not covered Progressive lenses (standard) 100% of TPA approved amount Not covered Eyeglass frames Up to \$65 allowance (member responsible for any cost exceeding the allowance).
 Not covered Rose Tint #1 and #2 100% of TPA approved amount Not covered

-Lasik Participating Providers Non-participating Providers Lasik 5 \$1,000.00 Lifetime reimbursement for active employees only through 12/31/2022.
+Lasik Participating Providers Non-participating Providers Lasik5 \$1,000.00 Lifetime reimbursement for active employees only through 12/31/2022.
 Effective 1/1/2023 an active employee and their spouse are each eligible for \$1,000.00 Lifetime reimbursement.